Bringing PHP and IoT together

 Finally, the PHP

-Ok, now we understand how to run code in our simulator and we need to interact with PHP.
-To achieve that we are going to use PHP streams.
-The functions used here are known to C developers and might be for PHP as well, let’s see some code and after that a explanation
+Ok, now we understand how to run code in our simulator, and we need to interact with PHP.
+To achieve that, we are going to use PHP streams.
+The functions used here are known to C developers and might be familiar to PHP developers as well.
+Let’s see some code and then an explanation.

 <?php